 - Settlement Price – the settlement (clearing) price of the previous session;

-- Price Change – price change in percentage terms; Indicates the difference between the price of a last deal (Last) and the close price of the last session in percentage terms: ((Last - Settlement Price)/Settlement Price)*100.
+- Price Change – indicates the difference between the last price of the instrument and the close price of the last session in percentage terms.
+The calculation formula depends on the symbol charting mode:

 - Delta – option delta.
 The Greeks, which include Delta, Theta, Gamma, Vega, Po and Omega, are quantities representing the sensitivity of the option price to changes in various parameters: strike prices, volatility, etc.